Azure/azure-powershell/src/DesktopVirtualization/docs/Import-AzWvdAppAttachPackageInfo.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

+`IMPORTPACKAGEINFOREQUEST <IImportPackageInfoRequest>`: Information to import app attach package
+  - `[PackageArchitecture <AppAttachPackageArchitectures?>]`: Possible device architectures that an app attach package can be configured for
+  - `[Path <String>]`: URI to Image

 `INPUTOBJECT <IDesktopVirtualizationIdentity>`: Identity Parameter
   - `[AppAttachPackageName <String>]`: The name of the App Attach package arm object